dcefram/blog/content/about.md

 +++

-Outside of work, I use Vue and Stylus for the frontend, and Hapi.js for the backend.
-However, I am currently learning [Gin](https://github.com/gin-gonic/gin) for the backend.
+Outside of work, I use Vue and Stylus for the frontend, and  [Gin](https://github.com/gin-gonic/gin) for the backend.

-I am currently trying to wrap my head around Go just to add a compiled programming language to my skill set, and because Node.js just eats up my virtual server's RAM.
-I will blog about my progress in that part from time to time.
+I used to primarily use Node.js for backend development, but has since moved on to Go after my VPS bills skyrocketed after hosting a couple of Node.js "side projects".

 I tried to learn Rust too, but I can't help but feel like it takes more time to create a web server/backend and besides, [it's not yet recommended to use it unless I am creating an API, using external services, and writing SQL myself](http://www.arewewebyet.org/).
-I'll still use Rust for systems development, but for backend development, I'll have to stick with Go.
+I'm currently studying Elixir, after stumbling accross [this benchmark](https://gist.github.com/omnibs/e5e72b31e6bd25caf39a) that shows Phoenix framework ahead of Gin.

 ## Work

 I am currently employed as a software developer at [SplitmediaLabs](https://www.splitmedialabs.com/).
 I'm involved in developing an [awesome video production software](https://xsplit.com) and a [social networking platform for gamers](https://player.me).

-Outside of work, I do pickup some sides here and there, but I'm currently self studying Go language.
-So yeah, there goes my spare time.
+Outside of work, I do pickup some sides here and there, and also learn Elixir if I have free time.

 ## Others